 Jane graduated from the Tasmanian School of Art, in 1984, when it was situated at Mount Nelson, in the hills above Hobart.
 After graduation, Jane spent an extra year enrolled in the printmaking department learning to etch and eventually she completed two Masters degrees, one in painting and one in lithography.
 The University of Tasmania has offered Jane PhD candidacy in the School of Creative Arts, and she commenced in 2022.

-She has had ten solo exhibitions since 2005 and was a finalist in the Ravenswood National Women's Art Prize, The Lloyd Rees, The Wyndham, The Outback, the Glover, the Whyalla, the Muswellbrook, the Alice, the Cossack, the Paddington and John Leslie Art and Hutchins prizes.
-This year her work has appeared in the Redlands, Fisher's Ghost (Photography) and Blacktown Art Prizes.
+She has had fifteen solo exhibitions since 2005 and was a finalist in the Ravenswood National Women's Art Prize, The Lloyd Rees, The Wyndham, The Outback, the Glover, the Whyalla, the Muswellbrook, the Alice, the Cossack, the Paddington and John Leslie Art and Hutchins prizes.
+Her work has appeared in the Redlands, Fisher's Ghost (Photography) and Blacktown Art Prizes.

 In 2015 Jane was invited to participate in the Kedumba Drawing Prize and again in 2019 when she was awarded their first prize.
 Jane's work also gained first prize in the Blacktown City Art Prize and in 2014, first prize at the Burnie Regional Gallery MancellTasArt Award.
 The Burnie, Broken Hill and the Karratha Regional Galleries and the Queen Victoria Museum and Art Gallery have acquired her work.
-It is also held in the Tyumen University collection, the Irkutsk Art Gallery and various private collections.
+It is also held in various public and private collections.

-Jane's travels have included most of Europe, in addition to The UK, Malta, Iceland and Britain, Siberia, Africa, South East Asia, the USA, South America and China.
+Jane's travels have included most of Europe, in addition to the UK, Malta, Iceland and Britain, Siberia, Africa, South East Asia, Japan, the USA, South America and China.

 In Australia, Jane has lived in NSW and Tasmania, and has traveled widely in most states.

-Jane and her husband, Phill, live with four cats, in an ordinary old fashioned and very suburban home, where Jane has a drawing room, lithography studio and a darkroom.
+Jane and Phill live with two cats in an ordinary old Lutana cottage, where Jane has a lithography studio and a darkroom.
 Jane moved her drawing/painting studio to the 71 Murray street studios in September 2021.